 When I use the rice steamer for cooking plain rice, I measure out a specific amount and fill the bowl with water per that amount.
-I poured the rice from the Zatarain’s box and measured it to see how much was in there so I would know how much water to add.
+I poured the rice mix from the box of Zatarain’s and measured it to see how much was in there.
+That way I would know the right amount of water to add.
 Each box may be different, so I plan to measure every time I make a box like this.

-Before starting the steamer, I also added the amount of butter suggested in the instructions.
-This was the first time adding anything other than rice and water so I had no idea what to expect.
+Add the amount of butter suggested in the instructions on the box.
+This was my first time adding anything other than rice and water so I had no idea what to expect.

-But, I went ahead and turned the rice steamer on to see what would happen while we prepared the rest of our meal.
+But, I went ahead and turned the rice steamer on to see what would happen.
+Then I prepared the rest of our meal.
 We had this box of rice with Super Simple Cilantro & Lime Fish Dinner, but there are many flavor options to do with almost any dish you are making.

-I kept watch on the rice steamer as we were getting everything else cooked, and it seemed to be handling the Zatarain’s rice without a problem.
-The machine was working properly, as far as I could tell, and was steaming up like it does for regular plain rice.
+I kept watch on the rice steamer as we were getting everything else cooked.
+It seemed to be handling the Zatarain’s rice without a problem.
+The machine was working properly, as far as I could tell.
+It was steaming up as it does for regular brown rice.
 The butter didn’t look like it was causing any difference, and the rice was getting cooked.

-Overall, there wasn’t much difference in the final product between cooking the rice on the stovetop versus cooking it in the rice steamer.
-The advantage, at least in my eyes, to using the rice steamer was not having to do anything except measure it all out at the beginning, which you would have to do on the stovetop as well.
+Overall, there wasn’t much difference in the final product between cooking the rice on the stovetop versus cooking Zatarain’s in the rice steamer versus microwave ovens.
+The advantage of using the rice steamer was not having to do anything except measure it all out at the beginning.
+Which you would have to do on the stovetop as well.

 By using the rice steamer, I was able to get the rest of dinner cooked without having to make sure to stir the rice, make sure it doesn’t burn, cover it, uncover it, or anything else.
 I could set the machine and let it do its job.
 We will be using the rice steamer for more rice sides in the future when we want something with a little more flavor than plain brown rice.